crypto-org-chain/chain-docs/docs/getting-started/thaler-testnet-azure-1click.md

 ## Azure Account Creation

-You will first need to create an [Microsoft Azure](https://azure.microsoft.com/) account with a `pay-as-you-go` subscription.
+You will first need to create an [Microsoft Azure](https://azure.microsoft.com/) account with a `Pay-As-You-Go` subscription.
 This will require providing your credit card information to `Microsoft Azure` and you may be subject to charges when you create a virtual machine.

 Please read `Microsoft Azure` free trial introduction to see if you are eligible for the free-tier.